 It is important for students to carefully consider courses they plan to take the following year and keep schedule changes to a minimum.
 Schedule changes are sometimes necessary, however, and may be initiated by the student or school.
-Sometimes the school cannot honor all of the requested courses due to scheduling conflicts, but school-initiated changes will be kept to a minimum as course requests are used to determine staffing and teaching assignments.
+Sometimes the school cannot honor all of the requested courses due to scheduling conflicts, but school-initiated changes will be kept to a minimum.